felipeek/raw-physics/README.md

 ### Windows

-MSVC is a pre-requisite.
+MSVC is a prerequisite.
 Simply run:

 ```bat
 > build.bat
 ```

-The binary will be available in: `./bin/raw-physics`.
+The binary will be available in `./bin/raw-physics`.